| This is one episode I will never

 right in our path, so Bob made the decision to alter course to the West to

+try to miss the worst of it.
 Unfortunately, that strategy did not work and around midnight we sailed

 right into the heart of the storm.
 Even with my experience with New